Do you go to church regularly?

 My Dad often had to work on Sunday, but he always made sure he attended church either after the night shift (when he was exhausted, especially in the hottest days of summer) or in the morning before going to work.
 He understood the importance of regular church attendance.

-Many people like to sleep in on Sunday morning, enjoy the Sunday newspaper, or go shopping.
+Many singles like to sleep in on Sunday morning, watch TV, or go shopping.
 I'm old enough to remember when stores were closed on Sunday.
 You either bought what you needed on Saturday or you went without until Monday.

 Today, lots of people pursue shopping as if it's their religion.
 I'm not saying it's wrong to shop on Sunday.
 Just do it after you've met your church obligation.
 And it is an obligation.
 It's an obligation for us to give God our time and some of our money so his work can prosper.